esiegmann/Integration_Roadmaps/docs/source/gateway/ACCESS_Integrated_Science_Gateway_v1_-_Integration_Roadmap_Description.md

 **Submit a Request**: Science gateway providers needing assistance with integration tasks can submit an *ACCESS Integration and Operation Support Request* using instructions on [*this page*](https://operations.access-ci.org/help).
 Pick an “*ACCESS Operations Issue Type*” that best matches your request, or the catch-all issue type “*ACCESS-wide: Provider Integration - Infrastructure Integration and Roadmaps*“.

 **Slack Discussion**: ACCESS has a Slack channel for infrastructure operators and ACCESS to discuss integration topics.
 For access submit a request to be invited to the ***RP-ACCESS \#integration-roadmaps*** Slack channel.
+This Slack channel will be used for ACCESS Resource Providers and ACCESS Allocated Science Gateways.

 **By Weekly Meetings**: ACCESS holds a Zoom meeting every second Friday from 11:00 AM to Noon Central for infrastructure operators and ACCESS to discuss integration topics.
 To obtain Zoom coordinates submit a request for the **RP and ACCESS Roadmaps** Zoom meeting coordinates.
+This meeting will be used for ACCESS Resource Providers and ACCESS Allocated Science Gateways.

 **Integration Consultants**: ACCESS integrated science gateway providers have a *Concierge Integration Expert* consultant available for one-on-one integration support.